-The movie, which opens today at the Avon Theatre in Stamford, is an offshoot of the gorgeous coffee table book of the same title put together by Lisa Immordino Vreeland, who married Diana’s grandson, Alexander.
+The movie, which is available on DVD and most download services, is an offshoot of the gorgeous coffee table book of the same title put together by Lisa Immordino Vreeland, who married Diana’s grandson, Alexander.

 Working with her co-directors Bert-Jorgen Perlmutt and Frederic Tcheng, Vreeland has produced a film of considerable beauty and intelligence and humor that would probably thrill its subject.